12 Newsletter Fatigue Statistics to Know in 2026

 ""As a result of cutting off that email, people’s stress went down.
 We can actually see a causal relationship." — Gloria Mark, Professor of Informatics, UC Irvine

 If your inbox feels chaotic, switch to one structured digest workflow and read one brief instead of dozens of separate emails.
+Every digest is generated from your own newsletters and RSS feeds, delivered on your schedule, and formatted for quick scanning on any device.

-Start Free Trial →A practical first step is an AI newsletter summarizer built for summary-first reading.
+A practical first step is an AI newsletter summarizer built for summary-first reading.

 7. 28% of the workweek is still spent managing email